puppetlabs/puppet-docs/source/windows/troubleshooting.markdown

 ### Package

 The source of an MSI package must be a file on either a local filesystem or on a network mapped drive.
-It does not support URI-based sources, though you can achieve a similar result by defining a file whose source is the puppet master, and then defining a package whose source is the local file.
+It does not support URI-based sources, though you can achieve a similar result by defining a file whose source is the puppet master and then defining a package whose source is the local file.

 ### Service